-- a) Incorrect attire is taken only one time per competition session. - b) Hair should be secured away from the face so as not to obscure her vision of the apparatus; - c) Handguards, body bandages, and wrist wraps are permitted; they must be securely fastened, in good repair and should not detract from the aesthetics of the performance.
-Tape and other bandages must be beige or skin -colored when available from the manufacturer; - d) They must refrain from wearing hip or other padding; Padding can be considered as a protector such as sponge on hips and ankles and is not allowed.
-'Chinese ankle guards' are acceptable if not too large. - e) Elastic waistbands traditionally worn as training aids are incorrect attire.
+- a) Incorrect attire is taken only one time per competition session. - b) Hair should be secured away from the face so as not to obscure her vision of the apparatus;

+- c) Handguards, body bandages, and wrist wraps are permitted; they must be securely fastened, in good repair and should not detract from the aesthetics of the performance.
+Tape and other bandages must be beige or skin-colored. - d) They must refrain from wearing hip or other padding; Padding can be considered as a protector such as sponge on hips and ankles and is not allowed.
+Ankle guards (as shown) are acceptable if not too large.

+e) Elastic waistbands traditionally worn as training aids are incorrect attire.